 She is passionate about advocacy, psychological support and equity of care for people with cancer and their families, and believes cancer specialist nurses roles such as the NET nurse are vital to optimal cancer care.

 Adie joined us as our Marketing and Partnerships Manager in 2020 with the goal to raise awareness about NETs and increase our engagement with our important stakeholders including our patients, donors and collaborators.

-With over 20 years experience in Marketing/Sales/Coaching while working for major Australian radio networks, prior to joining NECA she also ran her own media agency for 5 years and draws on this experience to bring a collaborative approach to all she does at NECA.
+With over 20 years experience in Marketing/Sales/Coaching while working in media, prior to joining NECA she also ran her own media agency for 5 years and draws on this experience to bring a collaborative approach to all she does at NECA.

 Adie loves nothing more than assisting a new fundraiser drive awareness amongst their own community and helping them achieve their goals.
 She is a strong believer in ”from small things, big things grow”.

 Kara has over 15 years of marketing, communications and social media experience and has worked across multiple industries such as broadcast media, not-for-profit, government and education.